 The measure does not mean a whole model range won’t be built anymore, but rather seems to affect certain models and engine versions within the lineups of numerous carmakers.
 The main reason for the production stop given by the government is the fact that the cars in question do not adhere to prescribed fuel consumption levels, and therefore are no longer allowed to be built and sold in the country.
 It is understood that this de facto ban on certain cars only affects future production and will not result in any existing vehicles being forced off the road.

-The full list, which can be accessed here (in Chinese), only gives the local model numbers of the cars in question, which differ in format from what you might expect to see but can be deciphered quite easily with a bit of help from Google.
+The full list only gives the local model numbers of the cars in question, which differ in format from what you might expect to see but can be deciphered quite easily with a bit of help from Google.
 Searching for the model number of entry 75 on the list, for example, reveals that behind the description DC6422LLCA sits an MPV manufactured under a joint venture between French brand Peugeot and Chinese manufacturer Dongfeng.
 Model number BJ7202EEL2 is actually a Mercedes-Benz E-Class built by Beijing Benz, a cooperation between BAIC and Daimler AG, the German company that owns the Mercedes-Benz brand.

 Other models that find themselves on the naughty list are certain versions of Audi’s Q5, A3 and A6; Volkswagen’s Touran; Chevrolet’s Trax; Toyota’s Altis; and BMW’s 5-Series.
 Bloomberg cites some sources as saying that the 500-plus models are only a tiny percentage of the cars being sold in China, so more such lists could be expected in the near future.